bradleesand/cppgm-pa6/README.md

     foo?       means 0 or 1 foo in sequence foo*       means 0 or more foo
     foo+       means 1 or more foo
-    (foo)      parens groups concat symbols together for application of other operators
+    (foo)      parenthesis group symbols together for
+    				application of the above operators

 Line splices are ignored.
 Alternative bodies are given indented, one per logical line.